Boussau/boussau.github.io/tutorials/simulatingDNAEvolution/index.md

 ```

 Then we simulate the successive events of state changes.
 Importantly, we don’t
-know $a priori$ how many substitution events we will have: it all depends on the
+know *a priori* how many substitution events we will have: it all depends on the
 waiting times drawn randomly from our exponential distribution.
 As a result, we need to
 use a while loop: